Basic Education in the Arts

 You can apply to classes by registering through the Estrada website.
 On the website you can also find further information about the education.

-Welcome to Espoon Tanssiopisto to dance.
-The dances taught at Espoon Tanssiopisto are ballet, modern dance, jazz dance, character dance and tap dance.
+Welcome to Espoon Tanssiopisto (Espoo Dance Institute) to dance.
+Our teaching includes ballet, modern dance, jazz dance, character dance and tap dance.
+Boys aged 6–9 also have their own group.

 The DCA is a diverse dance school where students have the opportunity to complete dance studies of both the general and advanced syllabus of basic art education.
 The class selection has classes for all ages, covering a wide range of styles.
 Class options include show dance, hip hop, breakdance, modern dance, ballet, and locking.
 The dance teachers are competent, encouraging and nice.